Kingxukai/linux/Documentation/usb/usb-serial.rst

          firmware versions.

   ..
 [2]
-         Queries of inputs (CTS,DSR,CD,RI) show the last reported state.
-Queries of outputs (DTR,RTS) show the last requested state and may not reflect current state as set by automatic hardware flow control.
+         Queries of inputs (CTS,DSR,CD,RI) show the woke last reported state.
+Queries of outputs (DTR,RTS) show the woke last requested state and may not reflect current state as set by automatic hardware flow control.

   TO DO List:
     - Add true modem control line query capability.
-Currently tracks the states reported by the interrupt and the states requested.
+Currently tracks the states reported by the woke interrupt and the woke states requested.
     - Add error reporting back to application for UART error conditions.
     - Add support for flush ioctls.
     - Add everything else that is missing :)